-John earned a Bachelor of Science in Foreign Service from Georgetown University (summa cum laude, Phi Beta Kappa) and a Juris Doctor from Harvard Law School (cum laude).
-John worked as a union-side labor lawyer — primarily for public safety unions — before returning to graduate study in Classics.
-In 2002-03, John received a Fulbright Post-Doc Research Fellowship to work with police unions and immigrants’ rights advocates in Paris, France, studying the ways in which tensions might be reduced in the Parisian suburbs between rank-and-file police officers and the primarily Muslim immigrants from the Maghreb.
+I worked as a union-side labor lawyer – primarily for public safety unions – before embarking on graduate study in Classics, prompted by a longstanding interest in Plato’s dialogues.
+I earned a Bachelor of Science in Foreign Service from Georgetown University (Summa cum laude, Phi Beta Kappa) and a Juris Doctor from Harvard Law School (Cum laude).
+In 2002-03, I received a Fulbright Post-Doc Research Fellowship to work with police unions and immigrants’ rights advocates in Paris, France, studying the ways in which tensions might be reduced in the Parisian suburbs between rank-and-file police officers and the primarily Muslim immigrants from the Maghreb.

 In 2013 I received a Master’s in Classics (Ancient Philosophy) from Stanford University, focusing on the intersection of philosophy and poetry in Plato’s dialogues.
 Now in my sixth year of study at UCLA Classics, I am working on my dissertation which looks to Plato’s use of proverbs as part of his larger project to reform the discourse of a society in the throes of a politico-discursive crisis.
 For Plato, wordcraft is statecraft.
 An article on “Plato’s Apology as Forensic Oratory” was published by the Brazilian journal Revista Archai in 2015.